RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 Preliminary steps:

-1. As the fresh install of Ubuntu includes only the root user (password: odroid) a new user has to be created:
+1. As the fresh install of Ubuntu Minimal includes only the root user (password: odroid) a new user has to be created:

 ```
 adduser NameOfYourChoice